GuansongPang/ADRepository-Anomaly-detection-datasets/image data/rm.md

 # Image datasets
-Below are the links to access 9 publicly available image datasets with real anomalies from diverse application domains are used.
+Below are the links to access 9 publicly available image datasets with real anomalies from diverse application domains.

 ## Defect detection datasets
 These include five benchmarks for identifying visual defects or micro-cracks on different object surfaces: